Real $K$-Theory for $C^*$-Algebras: Just the Facts: Introduction

-What's not in the paper?
-We have not discussed the K\"unneth theorem in full generality, nor united $K$-theory, which combines $K$, $KO$ and $KSc$ theories.
+{\bf{Section~\ref{Section:CliffordAlgebras}.}} This section is a quick expos\'e of the basic information about real Clifford algebras that we need going forward.
+We concentrate upon the Lie groups of each Clifford algebra in the standard sequence and the homogeneous spaces constructed from them.
+We emphasize the relationship between this sequence of homogenous spaces and the sequence of homogeneous spaces obtained from the Bott Periodicity theorem, referring to the Homotopy Road Map for reference.
+We contrast the \york perspective and the \lancaster perspective for this list of spaces and explain their relationships.

+{\bf{Section~\ref{Section:CliffordAlgebrasBottPeriodicity}}} gives a brief discussion of the Wood-Karoubi proof of Bott Periodicity and, specifically, its relationship to Clifford algebras.

+{\bf{Section~\ref{Section:CliffordAlgebrasComplex}.}} In this short section we mention complex Clifford algebras and indicate how they too relate to the Homotopy Road Map via Bott Periodicity.

+{\bf{Section~\ref{Section:SynmetricSpaces}}} gives a basic introduction to symmetric spaces.
+Every symmetric space arises as a homogeneous space of Lie groups and so the discussion turns at once to associated Lie groups and Lie algebras.
+Compact symmetric spaces have been classified and there are ten different types.
+These ten types correspond to the ten rows on the Homotopy Road Map and we present Step 2 of the Road Map, adding on this correspondence.
+We then present a ``Timely Example", namely the symmetric space $SU_4/O_4$.
+We present a basis for the Lie algebras that reflect their geometry and define a symmetry $T$ that acts on the Lie algebra with very specific characteristics.
+Appendix 20.1 is by Nadav Orion.
+In it he explains the basic connection between topology and physics in our context.

+{\bf{Section~\ref{Section:QuantumSymmetry}}} connects us directly with the Ten-Fold Way in physics.
+We discuss the actions of Hamiltonians and the symmetries that they may or may not respect.
+We introduce the $T,C, S$ symmetries and link them to the ten types of compact symmetric spaces, adding them in order to complete the Homotopy Road Map.

+What's not in the {\BS}?
 We have not discussed some of the applications of $KO$-theory in differential geometry, as this requires quite a bit of background to appreciate.
 Nor have we discussed $KO$-homology theory for compact spaces.
-We have not discussed the Hopkins-Hovey isomorphism
+We have not discussed the Hopkins-Hovey isomorphism \cite{HH}

-We have not discussed the generalization of $KO$-homology for spaces to $KO^*(A)$ to a cohomology theory for real $C^*$-algebras, defined most easily using the real version of Kasparov's $KK$-theory.
+relating $KO_*(X)$ and Spin bordism.
+We have not discussed the generalization of $KO$-homology for spaces to $KO^*(A)$, a cohomology theory for real $C^*$-algebras, defined most easily using the real version of Kasparov's $KK$-theory.
 There is some literature on each topic, but these are substantially more technical and, to this point, less central than the parts of the theory that we have covered.
+Finally, we have not gone deeply into the physics, but that is truly for another time.